 What Are the Most Common Causes of Water Damage?

 Water Damage can occur in various ways and is one of the major issues home inspectors are paying attention to.
 Home inspection reports can be corrupted if there are safety issues related to water damage.

-Following are the primary source of water damage that most people face in Nashville:
+The following are the primary source of water damage that most people face in Nashville:

 1. Flat Roofs

 According to the experts, the primary reason for water damage has a flattened roof and collection of water at the top instead of draining as intended.